LexBorisoff/web-cli/README.md

 }));
 ```

-When setting this option to true, Web CLI will use that engine when there is no `--engine` option provided.
+When setting this option to true, Web CLI will use that engine when there is no `--engine` option or engine custom flag provided.

-- You should only specify 1 engine as default.
-If multiple default engines are set, the first one will be used.
+- You should only specify 1 engine as the default
+- If multiple default engines are set, the first one will be used (although JavaScript does not guarantee it)
-- If this option is not set on any engine, the first one will be used.
+- If this option is not set on any engine, the first one in the config will be used (again no guarantee)

 ### **_Browsers Configuration_**